Yeeloman/GhostInk/README.md

 (Ln:4 - <module> in ghostink/main.py)

 Printed from: ghostink/main.py at line 13
-Review completed etchs and remove them as necessary.
+Review completed entrys and remove them as necessary.

 just another line
 └── main.py:15 in <module>() at 03:50:40``